Ashwin-S-Nambiar/ashlog/content/notes/Public APIs/index.md

 Public APIs are particularly useful in projects where developers want quick access to structured data or services without building them from scratch.

-## Some Public APIs Used in My Projects
+## Public APIs Used in My Projects